 You may be able to claim the Child and Dependent Care Credit if you pay someone to care for your child or children under age 13 so that you can work or look for work.
 This credit can be worth up to 35% of some or all of the expenses you paid to the care provider, based on your yearly income and the number of children.
 The maximum credit for 2014 is $2,100.

 Find more information about child and dependent care expenses.

-What Is the Earned Income Tax Credit (EIC)?
+What Is the Earned Income Tax Credit (EITC)?

-The Earned Income Tax Credit (EIC or EITC) is a tax benefit for low-income people who work and have earned income from wages, self-employment, or farming.
+The Earned Income Tax Credit (EITC) is a tax benefit for low-income people who work and have earned income from wages, self-employment, or farming.
 The EITC reduces the amount of tax you owe and may also give you a refund.

 More details on the Earned Income Tax Credit